sandover/sandover.github.io/content/index.md

 ---
 # blog

-A little blogging from time to time, (as a treat)[https://kraken.substack.com].
+A little blogging from time to time, [as a treat](https://kraken.substack.com).